nix-community/nixvim/README.md

 }
 ```

-Of course, if that was everything, there wouldn't be much point to NixVim, you'd
+Of course, if that was everything, there wouldn't be much point to Nixvim, you'd
 just use a regular plugin manager.
 All options for supported plugins are exposed
 as options of that module.
 For now, there is no documentation yet, but there are
 detailed explanations in the source code.
 Detailed documentation for every